22 Types of Bats Found In California! (ID GUIDE)

 During summer, males and females inhabit different roosting sites.
 Males live alone, while females form colonies where they raise their pups.

 This species is known as a “whisper bat” because it echolocates much lower than other bats.
-This comes in handy when foraging on moths because moths can hear bats’ echolocation.
+This is handy when foraging on moths because moths can hear bats’ echolocation.
 So, as you can see, being quieter gives Townsend’s Big-eared Bat an advantage.

-- Smaller bat with gray fur on front and back, face, ears, wings, and legs are light black.
+• a Smaller bat with gray fur on the front and back.
+The face, ears, wings, and legs are light black.

-- Wings are elongated and narrow with pointed tips.
-Their wingspan is approximately 12 to 14 inches.
+• Wings are elongated and narrow with pointed tips.
+Their wingspan is approximately 13 inches (33 cm).

-The Mexican Free-tailed Bat is the fastest in California!
+The Mexican Free-tailed Bat is the fastest bat in California!

-Their long narrow wings help make them quick and have direct flight patterns while catching their flying prey.
-They also use echolocation to help to navigate in the night sky.
+Their long, narrow wings help make them quick and have direct flight patterns while catching their flying prey.
+They also use echolocation to help them navigate in the night sky.

 Mexican Free-tailed Bat Range Map